 We are passionate about sport and physical well-being.
-All students in the Sixth Form have around three hours of timetabled games lessons per week (no PE), making use of our sports hall (one of the largest in the region), sports studio, fitness suite and outdoor all weather and grass pitches.
-Most of our training and matches take place on our pitches at the Upper, but we also draw on 26 acres of pitches 15 minutes away from school, at Little Abington.
+All students in the Sixth Form have around three hours of timetabled games lessons per week (no PE), making use of our sports hall, sports studio, fitness suite and outdoor all weather and grass pitches.
+Most of our training and matches take place on our pitches at the Upper, but we also use the 26 acres of pitches 15 minutes away from school, at Little Abington.

 Our core sports are cricket (girls and boys), hockey (girls and boys), netball, rugby and tennis (girls and boys), and these are an important aspect of our games programme, both within timetabled curriculum time and outside it.
 Take a look the sport pages in our beyond the curriculum section for full details of our games programme.